Clam Chowder Recipe

 The nutritional information provided is an estimate and is per cup.
 There are approximately 9 cups in this recipe.

-I’m so glad that you loved the chowder Cindy, thank you so much for the review!! 🙂 -Stephanie
+I’m so glad that you enjoyed it Elaine!! 🙂 Thank you so much for the review!